mlswg/mls-extensions/draft-ietf-mls-extensions.md

 this document also provides ways for extension designers to define their own wire formats, proposals, credentials, and for structured data in the Additional Authenticated Data.

+#### Core Struct Extensions

+Each extension of the GroupContext, GroupInfo, KeyPackage, and/or LeafNode structs is required to define the format of its data.
+These types of extensions SHOULD NOT use the `ExtensionContent` struct since the `extension_type` is already in the parent data structure.

 #### Wire Formats